daniel3d/movie-trailers/README.md

 #### Installation instructions

  * First make sure you install bottle for python
- * Open the folder \move-trailer folder and run the serve.py file
+ * Open the \move-trailer folder and run the serve.py file
  * Open your web browser and go to http://localhost:8888
  * Enjoy !